KCaseyChamberlain/kcaseys-friend-the-parakeet/README.md

 # Kcasey's Quick Password Generator

 ## About
-This is my first solo JavaScript project.
+This is my first JavaScript project.
 This password generator will create a password of a custom length using lowercase letters, uppercase letters, numbers, and symbols.

 The password length box will allow a password length of 8 to 128 characters. *With the default being 12 characters.*